supahcraig/ImpalaAutoScale/README.md

 ## Troubleshooting

 If you see 100% errors, check `resultsfile` for specifics on the errors.
-The most common issues results in a 401 or 503 response from the server.
+The most common issues result in a 401 or 503 response from the server.
 * This is likely an incorrect workload password
 * The AuthMech in your JDBC URL may need to be changed from `12` to `3` in order to authticate
 * In some cases simply re-setting the workload password in CDP (and then updating your ias execution profile) has been observed to correct the issue